Prevent this from happening

 Our male dog was a "squatter" when relieving himself, so there was no issue doing either duty.
 As already mentioned, the product is flexible and can be configured to meet your dog's needs and can be easily taken off and put back on if needed.

 Is this a replacement to a traditional bandage hobble post surgury?

-We offer 3 different sizes for the elastic bands and the cord between the bands is completely adjustable.
-For the correct band size, measure the width of your dog's leg above the hock / tarsal joint and choose the bands that are the same or slightly smaller than that width.
+We offer 3 different sizes for the elastic bands.
+For the correct band size, measure the width (not circumference) of your dog's leg above the hock / tarsal joint and choose the bands that are the same or slightly smaller than that width.
 The bands are soft elastic cotton bands, so they are flexible and machine washable.
 You want to be sure the bands are not too big and falling down the leg and not too small where they may be tight and uncomfortable.

 Medium bands have a 1.75 inch opening.

 Our 30-35 pound dog shown on this site was a medium.

 We offer 4 different sizes for these bands.
 Measure the circumference of your dog's leg above the hock / tarsal joint (all the way around, not just the width) and choose the bands that fall within that range.

 Extra Small are designed for very small dogs roughly up to 15 pounds with a measurement up to 2 inches.
 (Note: only available in Max version)